top of page

 In 2022, the Consumer Electronics (CE) market experienced a minor contraction primarily due to the market saturation of smartphones and a rebound in the demand for computing devices compared to the previous year.
 This dip in the market was also attributed to the economic slowdown, surging inflation rates, and increased energy prices, which contributed to decreased consumer spending on home entertainment equipment.

-Overall, the Consumer Electronics market generated a total revenue of US$987 billion in 2022, representing a 4.4% decline from the previous year.
+Overall, the Consumer Electronics market in China generated a total revenue of US$987 billion in 2022, representing a 4.4% decline from the previous year.

 In 2021, the demand for CE improved as the covid wave boosted demand for communications and entertainment devices such as mobile devices, TV, and laptops.
 Additionally, both brick & mortar and online businesses resumed their operations after a duration of almost two years.